 E.1.3 Significant changes in own funds during the reporting period

-Own funds decreased by £688 million from £4,855 million to £4,167 million over the reporting period.
-The main reasons for the decrease were the amendments to UK L&P reinsurance arrangements and the remittance of dividends, partly offset by beneficial longevity assumption changes.
+Own funds decreased by £445 million from £4,167 million to £3,722 million over the reporting period.
+The main reason for the decrease was the remittance of dividends.